PGScatalog/pgsc_calc/README.md

 ## Credits

-pgscatalog/pgsc_calc was originally written by Benjamin Wingfield and a big list of other people.
+pgscatalog/pgsc_calc was originally written by Benjamin Wingfield with input from other members of the PGS Catalog team:

-We thank the following people for their extensive assistance in the development of this pipeline:

-* Person 2
+- Samuel Lambert
+- Aoife McMahon
+- Mike Inouye
+- Laurent Gil

+NOTE: the pipeline is distributed and makes use of datasets (e.g. 1000 Genomes and CINECA synthetic data) that are provided under specific data licenses (see the [assets](assets/) directory README for more information).
+It is up to end-users to ensure that their use conforms to these restrictions.

 <!-- TODO nf-core: If applicable, make list of people who have also contributed
 -->